 The idea of connecting to strangers extends far beyond the walls of our workshops.
 On-line networks increase our capacity to engage, effortlessly with people beyond our immediate circles.
 This networking leads to novelty; and broadens the scope of expertise that you can call upon to solve problems and generate ideas.

 It takes a bit more energy to talk with someone who’s a stranger to you, and the connections aren’t always immediately obvious, or necessarily fruitful.
 But the ability, and willingness, to listen to the questions, ideas and opinions of someone in a universe different than yours is a key component of our innovation process.

-Know Further: A very useful post about how to explain your science to strangers.
-Helping strangers, why heroes risk it all to do so.
-Some sage advice about networking in science.
+Know Further: The surprising benefits of talking to strangers.
+Some sage advice about networking in science here and here.
 More exploration about networks and how to use them, and a glossary of networking related terms.